LoaderB0T/ng-dynamic-mf/README.md

 ## Motivation 💥

 Module Federation gets a lot of attention lately - and rightfully so!
-For Angular there is the awesome [Module Federation Plugin](https://github.com/angular-architects/module-federation-plugin) plugin. ng-dynamic-mf builds upon this plugin and aims to bring the modularity of Module Federation in Angular to the next level by providing methods to easily load modules at runtime.
+For Angular there is the awesome [Module Federation Plugin](https://github.com/angular-architects/module-federation-plugin). ng-dynamic-mf builds upon this plugin and aims to bring the modularity of Module Federation in Angular to the next level by providing methods to easily load modules at runtime.

 ## Features 🔥